 - Review your documents to make sure they are complete.
 Make sure they meet the requirements listed above.
 You may scan or take a photo with your phone.

 - Convert your documents to .pdf files.
 Here’s how to do this for PC and Mac.

 - Merge all of your documents into a single file.
 Here’s how to merge PDFs into one file in Adobe Acrobat, in Preview, and through your browser.

-- Visit the Measles Verification Portal.
+- Visit the Immunity Verification Portal.
 Enter your information in the required fields and upload your single file.
 This is the only way to submit documentation.
 We do not accept faxed or emailed documentation.

 - Click Upload.

 - You will receive an automated email within a few minutes of submission confirming that your documents were uploaded.